rosepetal-ai/ROCC-2026/README.md

 3. **No linters or prettifiers allowed.** Clean code is not the spirit of this competition.
 4. **Mandatory pre-registration:**
    - Participants **must** submit a reward request through **https://team.rosepetal.ai** before submitting a PR.
-   - Only PRs from participants whose registration has been **approved** will be considered valid entries.
+   - Only PRs from approved participants will be considered official entries.
-5. **Judging criteria:**
+5. **External libraries are allowed.**
+   - Python: `pip install ANYTHING`
+   - Node.js: `npm install ANYTHING`
+   - Using obscure, cursed, or deprecated libraries is highly encouraged.
+6. **AI usage is allowed – and valued.**
+   - Local models, API calls, fine-tuned models, agents, LLMs, diffusion models…
+   - **If it makes the code more twisted or bizarre, it’s valid.**
+   - Bonus points for AI-generated structures that confuse both human and machine.
+7. **Judging criteria (0–10 each):**
-   - 🌀 **Obfuscation** – the more confusing, the better.
+   - 🌀 **Obfuscation**
-   - 🧬 **Technical creativity** – artistic abuse of lambdas, closures, metaclasses, prototypes, etc.
-   - 💫 **Aesthetics of chaos** – balance between the twisted, inhuman, funny, astonishing, and bizarre.
-   - ⚙️ **Functionality** – it must *do something real* (however absurdly).
+   - ⚙️ **Functionality**
+   - 🧬 **Creativity**
+   - 🤖 **AI Usage** – inventive or chaotic use of AI is rewarded
-   - 🎭 **Style & humor** – internal jokes, self-references, or delightful nonsense encouraged.
+   - 🎭 **Style & Humor**
-6. **Maximum file size:** 4 KB.
+8. **Maximum file size:**
+   - **8 KB per source file**, measured exactly as in IOCCC rules (raw bytes, no compression).
+   - Reason: Python and Node naturally require more syntactic overhead than C.
+9. **Additional limits:**
+   - No auto-downloading multi-MB dependencies at runtime.
+   - No network calls to external services **unless they are part of the intended AI usage**.
+   - No infinite loops that freeze the judge’s machine.
+   - No malicious payloads or security exploits (obfuscation ≠ hacking).
+   - The code must run within **30 seconds** on a normal laptop.
-7. Each submission must include a short comment (max 100 words) explaining “what the code supposedly does.”
+10. Each submission must include a short comment (max 100 words) explaining “what the code supposedly does.”

 ---